Audi's next electric car has been spied.

 Inside, the design should match up with the E-tron meaning a trio of screens forming the dash, with one serving as the instrument cluster and two more integrated in the center stack for infotainment and climate settings.
 Models with the camera side mirrors will also feature a screen on each side of the dash.
 Naturally, with the more coupe-like profile of the vehicle, cargo space will be lower than in the E-tron.

 Powertrains should be shared between the two EVs, too.
 At launch, we should see a twin-motor powertrain delivering a maximum 400 horsepower and 490 pound-feet of torque.
 It should result in 0-60 mph acceleration in 5.5 seconds and a top speed of 124 mph for the E-tron Sportback.
 A 95-kilowatt-hour battery should mean a range between 200 and 250 miles on a single charge.

 Audi e-tron Sportback concept, 2017 Shanghai auto show

 Further down the track, a more powerful model with three electric motors (one at the front and two at the rear) is expected.

 Even before the vehicle's arrival, Audi has confirmed production of three more electric cars.
-The list includes the e-tron Gran Turismo super sedan due in 2020 and two electric crossovers due in 2021, one of which could be a Q4 e-tron.
+The list includes the E-tron Gran Turismo super sedan due in 2020 and two electric crossovers due in 2021, one of which will be a Q4 E-tron.
 The automaker has also hinted at putting an electric supercar in production based on the PB18 concept unveiled last year.